Can I get car finance if I'm self-employed?

 If you're self-employed, you may not think you can get car finance.
 That's not necessarily true, though.
 Keep reading for all the details

-The point is, self-employment is now much more common - with many people actively choosing to take the plunge - and while there are benefits to becoming your own boss, certain aspects of life can become more difficult, too.
+Self-employment is now much more common - with many people actively choosing to take the plunge - and while there are benefits to becoming your own boss, certain aspects of life can become more difficult, too.
 One of these is taking out car finance.
-There are ways to secure finance when self-employed, though.
+But there are ways to secure finance when self-employed.

 As a self-employed worker, you might wonder how you'll be viewed by lenders who may be cautious about offering credit to someone with less predictable income.
 Not having a set wage every month or the payslips to prove your earnings may be a concern.
 However, being self-employed itself shouldn't be a barrier to getting finance.